sdgilley/learn-tools/code-snippets.md

     The report will show PRs merged in the last 8 days.
 (The extra day insures that you don't miss a merge that happened after your report 7 days ago.)

-1. If longer than 7 days since last run:
+1. If longer than 7 days since last run, add a days parameter to the command.:

     ```bash
     python GitHub/merge-report.py <days>
     ```

 1. Modify the files in azure-docs-pr as listed in the report.
+If there are more than 10 files, break it into multiple PRs to be eligible for auto-merge.
 1. Copy the report output to your work item.
 This will let you see when it was last run, so that you can adjust days accordingly for your next report.